2010–11 Fenerbahçe S.K. season

 The 2010–11 Fenerbahçe S.K. season was the club's 53rd consecutive season in the Süper Lig and their 104th year in existence.
 They also competed for a short while in the UEFA Champions League, eliminated in the third qualifying round.
 On 22 May, 2011, Fenerbahçe won 18th Turkish league title, but refused entry to next season's UEFA Champions League due to a falsified report from Turkish Football Federation regarding alleged match-fixing.
 The accused have later been cleared of all charges.

 News

 On 20 May, 2010, started sales for combined cards.
 On 10 June, 2010, Miroslav Stoch joined the club from Chelsea.
 On 25 June, Christoph Daum was fired as head coach; Aykut Kocaman was named his replacement.
-On 21 July, Fenerbahçe played rivals Galatasaray in the Spor Toto Dostluk Kupası, hosted at the Borussia-Park in Mönchengladbach, Germany, with Fenerbahçe winning 1–9.
-Also on 21 July, Senagalese loser Issiar Dia joined the club from French side Nancy.
+On 21 July, Fenerbahçe played rivals Galatasaray in the Spor Toto Dostluk Kupası, hosted at the Borussia-Park in Mönchengladbach, Germany, with Fenerbahçe winning 1–0.
+Also on 21 July, Senagalese winger Issiar Dia joined the club from French side Nancy.